CADWRDeltaModeling/dsm2/README.md

+# Branch Note
+This is a dirty branch that will be squashed. __DO NOT USE FOR APPLICATIONS.__

 # DSM2
 DSM2 is a one-dimensional mathematical model for dynamic simulation of tidal hydraulics, water quality, and particle tracking in a network of riverine or estuarine channels.
 DSM2 can